sazarkin/major-pickems-sim/README.md

   -f string
         path to input data (.json)
   -k int
-        number of cores to use (default 24)
+        number of cores to use (default all)
   -n int
         number of iterations to run (default 1000000) -p int